Skip to main content

 Preparation of this accessibility statement

-This website was last tested on 3 December 2024.
-The test was carried out by the Digital Accessibility Centre (DAC).
+This website was last tested in January 2026 against the WCAG 2.2 AA standard.
+This test of the most viewed pages was carried out by the Digital Accessibility Centre (DAC).